intel/QAT_Engine/README.md

 * The Intel&reg; QAT Driver was unpacked within `/QAT` and using the USDM component.
 * Intel&reg; Multi-Buffer Crypto for IPsec Library was installed to the default path
-* OpenSSL\* 1.1.1 built from source is being used and installed to `/usr/local/ssl`.
+* OpenSSL\* 1.1.1 or 3.0 built from source is being used and installed to `/usr/local/ssl`.

 To build and install the Intel&reg; QAT OpenSSL\* Engine: